Muscle cramps are misnamed; they are skin cramps

 Check it out yourself

-The next time you get a cramp, don't miss your chance to check this out.
+The next time a cramp occurs, don't miss your chance to try this technique.

-Use your nail to search your skin until you find the exact spot where the cramp originates.
+● Use your nail to probe your skin until you find the exact spot where the cramp originates.

 You'll notice some kind of skin defect at that place, most often in the form of a depression.